APLU President (Board)

 Albert participated as a delegate of Hong Kong Lacrosse Association (HKLA) in a planning meeting back in 2003 where the idea of an Asia Pacific regional lacrosse body was formed.
 Since then, Albert has been involved in the APLU’s establishment and its early administration as a member of the Executive Committee and Executive Board under the leadership of respectful lacrosse leaders in the region.

-Albert came to know about Lacrosse in 1993 from his stay in Ricci Hall, The University of Hong Kong.
-Lacrosse in Hong Kong can be traced back to the 1960s with a few teams but with limited international interaction, and became actively involved in lacrosse development work, soon after graduation, with a focus on encouraging participation, competitive games and international interflows.
+Albert came to know about Lacrosse in 1993 from his residency in Ricci Hall, The University of Hong Kong.
+He became actively involved in lacrosse development work focusing on promoting public participation, competitiveness and international experience.

 The nature of Albert’s profession allowed him to participate in domestic lacrosse activities in several APLU member countries where he learnt about their cultures and operations.
-Albert is grateful to have the on-going support and friendship built from the world lacrosse family.
-And it is for the very same reason that encourages his involvement in APLU.
+Albert is grateful to have the on-going support and friendship built from the international lacrosse family, and it is for the very same reason continuous encourage his involvement in APLU.

 APLU Director (Board)